Chivi District: Chivi North

+Education

+Prominent Schools

+The district also has many Missionary schools: chibi high school, Berejena mission high school, Nyaningwe (St Luke's) High School and other smaller day secondary schools.

+Geography

 Chivi is located in a semi-arid area and occupies an area of 3,510 km2 north of Mwenezi (District) and west of Masvingo (District).
 The district is situated in the drought-prone region of the country with an average rainfall of 450 mm per year.

 Demographics

 Chivi is inhabited by the Karanga people, who are a subgroup of the Shona tribe.
 Much of the district is occupied by subsistence farmers.

 Government and politics

 The district sends three members to Zimbabwe's House of Assembly.
 Each of the wards in the district has an elected official who works at the rural district council.

 The district was divided into three sections for the 2008 elections, namely north, central and south.
 The district has been a stronghold of ZANU-PF since independence in 1980.
-The current Chairman of the Rural District Council is Killer Zivhu whilst the Senator for the area is Josiah Hungwe both of the ZANU(PF) party.
+The current Chairman of the Rural District Council is Killer zivhu whilst the Senator for the area is Josiah Hungwe both of the ZANU–PF party.